 If they refuse, the local Massachusetts authority or sheriff will have to ask them to leave and impound their belongings if they still won't budge.

-Can You Sell a House in Foreclosure in Massachusetts?
+Can You Sell a House in Foreclosure Massachusetts?

 Yes.
-You can sell your home in foreclosure in Massachusetts, but unlike selling a typical property, you are bound by time constraints considering the bank wants paid.
+You can sell your Massachusetts home in foreclosure, but unlike selling a typical property, you are bound by time constraints considering the bank wants paid.

 Selling a house while facing foreclosure has many advantages, and they are as follows:

 - Your credit report won’t have a foreclosure record.
 Usually, a foreclosure stays on your credit record for seven years.
 That means you will have difficulty securing loans— a huge problem if you need money for medical procedures, etc.

 - You can buy another property sooner.
 If you have a foreclosure on your credit history, it would be difficult to apply for a new mortgage.
 Selling your home would help you avoid this and you will secure new housing right away.

 - There won’t be any deficiency balance.
 As mentioned earlier, the bank may ask you to pay for a deficiency balance if the proceeds of the property couldn’t cover the mortgage and other fees.
 If you sell your home during the foreclosure process, you’ll get enough money to pay the mortgage, especially if you hire a great real estate agent.

 Note, however, that when you sell your home while facing foreclosure, everyone has to be on board.
 By this, we mean that if you have a co-owner, the decision should be made by both of you, not just one person.